Milestones & Legacy

 2018

-Semglee®, a biosimilar Insulin Glargine, becomes the first biosimilar insulin from Biocon’s portfolio to be approved for commercialization in Europe.
+Fulphila becomes the first biosimilar pegfilgrastim to be approved in the U.S.

 2017